Trans fatty acids: definition, structure, sources, health effects

 On 2003 FDA ruled that food labels, for conventional foods and supplements, show their content beginning January 1, 2006.
 Notably, this ruling was the first substantive change to food labeling since the requirement for per-serving food labels information was added in 1990.

-On 2005 the US Department of Agriculture made a minimized intake of trans fatty acids a key recommendation of the new food-pyramid guidelines.
+On 2005 The US Department of Agriculture made a minimized intake of trans fatty acids a key recommendation of the new food-pyramid guidelines.

 On 2006 New York City Board of Health announced trans fat ban in its 40,000 restaurants within July 1, 2008, followed by the state of California in 2010-2011.